 Hi, I’m Laura Reeves

-I’m the breeder behind The Scotia Kennel located in Oregon.
+I’m the breeder behind The Scotia Kennel located in Grant Pass, Oregon.

 The Scotia Kennel is dedicated to upholding the integrity of its Registry.

 Promoting the sport of purebred dogs and breeding for type and function.
 Founded in 1982, The Scotia Kennel advocate for the purebred dog as a family companion advances canine health and well-being, and works to protect the rights of all dog owners, and promotes responsible dog ownership.